valiuh/Assessment-Android-project/README.md

 ## Hight level overview
 From the architectural point of view, the application build based on Layered Architecture.
 In our specific case, three layers were selected - presentation, domain, and data layer.
 - Presentation layer represented by MVVM architecture pattern.
-MVVM build Android Architecture Components.
+And MVVM was build around Android Architecture Components.

 - The domain layer was built around the Transaction Script approach.
 Where each Business Scenario is wrapped into its own Use Case, implemented as a Command pattern.
 Because the application is small, Transaction Script is preferable then Domain Model or Table Model.